Alen Stajcic

 Since turning his hand to coaching he had become the head coach of the NSWIS women's soccer team, head coach of the Hills Sports High School Football Program and the head coach of the Australia women's national under-20 soccer team.

 He was appointed coach for Sydney FC in the first season of the Australian W-League.
 From 2014 to 2019, he was the head coach of the Matildas.

-He helped the Philippines qualify for the 2023 FIFA Women's World Cup, which was the country's first ever appearance in a World Cup, when he led the team to the semifinals of the 2022 AFC Women's Asian Cup.
+He helped the Philippines qualify for the 2023 FIFA Women's World Cup, which was the country's first ever appearance in a World Cup, after leading the team to the semifinals of the 2022 AFC Women's Asian Cup.

 Club career

 A former NSW Premier League player and captain with Bonnyrigg, Bankstown and Sutherland, Alen represented New South Wales at the youth level and played for several clubs within the National Youth League and Winter Super League.

 Managerial career

-Alen Stajcic had been the head coach of the NSWIS Women's Football Program from 2002–2013.
-Widely considered as the one of the best football nurseries in Australia, the program produced over 30 senior Internationals in that 10-year period.
+Alen Stajcic had been the head coach of the NSWIS Women's Football Program from 2002 to 2013.
+Widely considered as one of the best football nurseries in Australia, the program produced over 30 senior Internationals in that 10-year period.
 He was also the head coach of the Women's National Soccer League side, the NSW Sapphires, which he guided to a premiership in the 2003/04 season.

 He started as head coach of HSHS in the foundation year (2003) and has gone on to win many titles and good performances.

-In 2006, he was the assistant coach for the Young Matildas while they were competing at the FIFA U/20's Women's Championships in Russia.
+In 2006, he was the assistant coach for the Young Matildas while they were competing at the 2006 FIFA U-20 Women's World Championship in Russia.
 Unfortunately they bowed out in the group stage, missing the next round by 1 point to Brazil and Russia.
 As of 05/03/07 Stajcic became the Young Matildas Coach.

 In 2008, Stajcic became the inaugural Sydney FC Women's head coach, until 2014.
-They qualified for the semi finals in all 6 seasons, winning 2 grand finals and 2 premierships along the way.
+They qualified for the semi-finals in all 6 seasons, winning 2 grand finals and 2 premierships along the way.
 In 2013, Sydney FC beat Japanese powerhouse NTV Beleza and Sth American Champions Colo Colo to claim 3rd place the IWCC in Japan.